humanmade/altis-analytics/docs/google-tag-manager/data-layer.md

 ## The `dataLayer` variable

-The `dataLayer` variable is a global JavaScript variable provided on each webpage.
+The `dataLayer` variable is a global JavaScript variable provided on each web page.
 It is an array containing a single object and is defined in the following way:

 ```js
 var dataLayer = [ {